-Jean-Paul Sartre’s The Age of Reason, his first novel in the Roads to Freedom trilogy, is one of our favourite novels and, by heck, we’re reviewing it as a result.
+Jean-Paul Sartre’s The Age of Reason, his first novel in the Roads to Freedom trilogy, is one of our favourite novels.

 Sartre’s The Age Of Reason

 The plot deals with 34-year-old Delarue, who deems it necessary to raise 4,000 Francs in order to fund his mistresses’ abortion.
 Although this is introduced early in the story, it becomes secondary as Delarue pursues other interests.

 As a philosophy lecturer at a Parisian University, he lusts after the extremely pretty, but emotionally stunted, student Ivich.
 Whilst this is going on her awesome brother, Boris, worships him, yet he fails to comprehend why Boris should bother and what exactly he should do about it.

 This is in contrast to his intelligence, which is like a flower drenched in marmite: awesome, but covered in smudge.

 Continuously dithering on morality grounds, especially when offered a position in the local communist party, Delarue becomes increasingly distant.
 Added on top of this, he ponders over his lack of aesthetic appeal (i.e. he looks like shit), not aided when he compares himself to his extremely good looking gay friend Daniel.